corey-richardson/100-days-of-code/README.md

 ### Day 8:
 29/11/2022

-**Today's Tasks and Progress:** Mathworks MATLAB Fundamentals Course: Review Project I, Tables of Data | Redo of the read me setup script
+**Today's Tasks and Progress:** Mathworks MATLAB Fundamentals Course: Review Project I, Tables of Data | Redo of the read me setup script | Find numbers from Fibonacci's Sequence containing all digits from 0-9

 **About:** I remade the "read me setup" script in order to provide a better UI / form factor for the text you are currently reading.
 Also added a second script,  "links.py", which automated the process of setting the shortcut links via iteration | The Fibonacci sequence script generates the sequence and also checks if the number generated contains all values between 0-9.
 If it does contain these then it gets appended to a list alongside it's term number / index.